dorshinar/blog/content/blog/using-github-actions-with-puppeteer/using-github-actions-for-ci-with-puppeteer.md

 There is a bunch more you can do with the puppeteer API, and I suggest you take a look in it before diving into writing tests, but the examples I've shown should give you a solid ground to build from.

--- brief explanation about how to write puppeteer tests, basic API examples

 ### Integrating puppeteer with Jest

 -- brief explanation about jest